IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ![](images/artifacts.png)

 ## Classifier Output
-Classifier output should consist of a CSV file containing probability scores for each of 6 classes of cells: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur and be formatted as follows:
+Classifier output should consist of a CSV file containing probability scores for each of the 6 artifact classes: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur.
+Classifier output should be formatted as follows:

 ```
-CellID,1,2,3,4,5,6
+"CellID","1","2","3","4","5","6"
 1,0.95,0.23,0.14,0.05,0.39,0.21
 2,0.10,0.09,0.56,0.67,0.89,0.01
 3,0.03,0.28,0.22,0.17,0.42,0.91